gma/obfuscurity/README.md

 You'll no doubt have noticed that the numbers produced by default are rather large.
-The algorithm uses a fixed number of bits (30 by default), so any number as large as `2 ** 30` could be returned by the `obscure` method.
+The algorithm uses a fixed number of bits (30 by default), so any number as large as `2 ** 30` could be returned by the `obfuscate` method.

 If you know you won't need anything like that many unique numbers you can reduce the number of bits:

     baffler = Obfuscurity::Baffler.new(max_bits: 16)
-    baffler.obscure(42)  # -> 21505
+    baffler.obfuscate(42)  # -> 21505

 Just be aware that the maximum number of unique numbers that you can cope with is `2 ** max_bits`, or in the case of 16 bits, just 32768 (which isn't a lot).

-If you attempt to obscure a number that's too big to fit in the number space available (i.e. you exceed the value set for `max_bits`) a `Obfuscurity::Error` exception will be raised.
+If you attempt to obfuscate a number that's too big to fit in the number space available (i.e. you exceed the value set for `max_bits`) a `Obfuscurity::Error` exception will be raised.